martinsewere/heavenly-salon/README.md

 # heavenly-salon
-This is small project for a family friend's salon.
+This is small project for a friend's salon.